OswinLosper/oswin-losper-blog/content/pages/blog/why-your-automation-tests-are-failing.md

 colors: colors-a
 date: '2022-05-12'
 excerpt: >-
-  In order to get good results from automation testing, you need to avoid mistakes because they can result in wastage of automation efforts.
+  To get good results from automation testing, you need to avoid mistakes because they can result in wastage of automation efforts.
 featuredImage:
   type: ImageBlock
   url: /images/Why-Your-Automation-Tests-Are-Failing.jpg